Venki309/openapi/readme.md

 ## Build the Final HTML

-Finally, convert the merged YAML file into a single HTML documentation:
+Finally, convert the merged YAML file into a single HTML documentation.

 ```
 redocly build-docs input-file.yaml -o output-file.html
 ```

-You now have a clean, consolidated HTML view of all your APIs!
+You now have a clean, consolidated [HTML](https://venki309.github.io/openapi/) view of all your APIs.